atait/jupyter-meep/README.md

 ./configure && make && make install
 ```

-*however*, you must first run this command
+*however, if autogen.sh is present in the directory*, you must first run this command

 ```bash
 source autogen.sh